Harvinlong/Final-Project/README.md

 2. Try to suggest whether or not to buy stock of particular company.<br/>

 ## Results:
+The analysis used the LSTM and Random Forest Regressor to predict the future stock prices of the 7 companies.
+The machine learning models were trained on the data of last 5 years.
+The target variable is predicting the stock prices.
+The feature variables are 'Open', 'High', 'Low', 'Close', 'Adj Close', 'Volume'.
 #### Exploratory analysis:
 * The analysis started with downloading various dependencies.